naqvijafar91/go-workshops/000-intro/010-basics-importing/README.md

     compiled packages
 ```

-Environment variable `$GOPATH` is responsible for path to the root dir of `src`, `bin` and `pkg` directories.
+Environment variable `$GOPATH` is responsible for the path to the root dir of `src`, `bin` and `pkg` directories.

 ## Packages and Importing

-`package` in go is in form of files with directive `package package_name` on top of each file.
-Package by default is imported as full path to package.
+`package` in go is in the form of files with directive `package package_name` on top of each file.
+Package by default is imported as the full path to the package.

     import "github.com/naqvijafar91/go-workshops/010-basics-importing/sub"

 ## Getting and installing external packages

-To get external package we need to run go install which will get sources and binaries and put them to `src`/`bin`/`pkg` directories
+To get the external package we need to run go install which will get sources and binaries and put them to `src`/`bin`/`pkg` directories

 ```sh
 go install external.package.com/uri/to/package